On some exact solutions of heavenly equations in four dimensions

 where:

-$g_{k}, (k=1,...,4)$ are some functions, in dependence on situation, they can be holomorphic or real and we wish they were {\em arbitrary} functions, but it can change in some cases, $a_{\mu}x^{\mu}=a_{1}x^{1}+...+a_{4}x^{4}$, $x^{\mu}$ are the independent variables.
-We assume that $g_{k} \in \mathcal{C}^{2}, (k=1,...,4)$, (of course, if $g_{k}$ is real-valued function, we assume that it is differentiable in $\mathbb{R}$ sense and if $g_{k} \in \mathbb{C}$, we assume that it is differentiable in $\mathbb{C}$ sense).
+$g_{k}, (k=1,...,4)$ are some functions, in dependence on situation, they can be complex or real and we wish they were {\em arbitrary} functions, but it can change in some cases, $a_{\mu}x^{\mu}=a_{1}x^{1}+...+a_{4}x^{4}$, $x^{\mu}$ are the independent variables.
+We assume that $g_{k} \in \mathcal{C}^{2}, (k=1,...,4)$, (of course, we assume $g_{k}$ are differentiable functions).
 In the cases of second heavenly equation and mixed heavenly equation we will extend the ansatz (\ref{rozw_suma}) to the functional series.\\ Of course, all equations, homogeneous with respect to the derivatives, can be solved by using decomposition method (if there exists at least one solution of the determining algebraic system).
 However, it is possible that found solutions of determining algebraic system will determine the classes of the solutions, which are useless from the physical viewpoint.
 So, the problem of finding of solutions of given equation is reduced to the problem of solving of the determining algebraic system.
-For example, the wanted classes of solutions of the Monge-Amp$\grave{e}$re equations: elliptic (CMA) and hyperbolic complex (HCMA) one, should be the classes of {\it real} and non-invariant solutions.
-Especially, it is hard to find such classes of the solutions, in the case of elliptic complex Monge-Amp$\grave{e}$re equation (CMA), when we apply decomposition method for solving Legendre transformed elliptic complex Monge-Amp$\grave{e}$re equation, because in this case, the condition of existence of Legendre transformation appears additionally.\\